s4ke/Master-Thesis/src/md/004-relwork.md

 while remaining completely in Haskell.

 #### Arrows in other languages

-Although this work is centered on Haskell implementation of Arrows, it is applicable to any functional programming language where parallel evaluation and Arrows can be defined.
+Although this work is centred on Haskell implementation of Arrows, it is applicable to any functional programming language where parallel evaluation and Arrows can be defined.
 Basic definitions of PArrows are possible in the Frege language^[GitHub project page at \url{https://github.com/Frege/frege}]